 Difference Between Bladder Tank and Pressure Tank

-The main difference between a standard stainless steel pressure tank and a bladder pressure tank is the extra balloon system inside the bladder pressure tank.
+The main difference between a standard stainless steel pressure tank and a bladder pressure tank is the extra balloon system inside the latter.

 The differences between the two expand beyond just the balloon, but with the simple addition of the bladder, the system sees a massive increase in performance.

 The first significant difference is the size of the bladder tank.
-Since the bladder pressure tank doesn’t need the entire tank to create pressure, it allows for a considerable size reduction over the standard stainless steel pressure tank.
+Since a bladder tank doesn’t need the entire tank to create pressure, it allows for a considerable reduction in size compared to a standard stainless steel pressure tank.

-The size is important because of the drawdown of both pressure tanks.
-Even though the inside of a standard stainless steel pressure tank is expansive, the drawdown is significantly weaker and less efficient than its smaller counterpart, the bladder pressure tank.
+The size is important because of the drawdown of both tanks.
+Even though the inside of a standard stainless steel tank is expansive, its drawdown is significantly weaker and less efficient than the drawdown of a bladder tank.

-The next difference is the maintenance of each pressure tank.
-The bladder tank has significantly less upkeep than the standard pressure tank.
+The next difference is in terms of maintenance.
+A bladder tank has significantly less upkeep than a standard pressure tank.